A Disproportionate Share of COVID-19 Vaccines Are Going to White People

 Since the start of the pandemic, deep racial inequities in US society have led to people of color being infected and dying of the coronavirus at higher rates than white people.
 The disproportionate pain and death suffered by non-white communities is the result of stark racial divides: who works “essential” jobs in grocery stores and public transit, who has access to health care, and who lives near sources of environmental pollution that contribute to underlying health conditions, like asthma and heart disease, that can worsen COVID-19.
-Black, Hispanic, and Native people are dying from COVID-19 at three times the rate of white people, according to CDC data.
+Black, Hispanic, and Native people are dying from COVID-19 at nearly three times the rate of white people, according to CDC data.

 Now, with potentially lifesaving vaccines being rolled out nationwide, early data show that fewer initial doses of the vaccine are going to the communities of color most affected by the coronavirus.
 According to a Kaiser Health News analysis, Black people are being vaccinated at lower rates than white people in 16 states that provided racial data on vaccination distribution.